Risk factorsBy Mayo Clinic staff

 - Diabetes.
-Diabetes is the inability of your body to produce or respond to insulin properly.
+Diabetes is the inability of your body to produce enough or respond to insulin properly.
 Insulin, a hormone secreted by your pancreas, allows your body to use glucose, which is a form of sugar from foods.
-Diabetes greatly increases the risk of coronary artery disease, which leads to angina and heart attacks by speeding up atherosclerosis and increasing your cholesterol levels
+Diabetes increases the risk of coronary artery disease, which leads to angina and heart attacks by speeding up atherosclerosis and increasing your cholesterol levels.

 - High blood pressure.
 Blood pressure is determined by the amount of blood your heart pumps and the amount of resistance to blood flow in your arteries.
-Over time, high blood pressure damages arteries by accelerating atherosclerosis.
-High blood pressure can be an inherited problem.
-The risk of high blood pressure increases as you age, but the main causes are eating a diet too high in salt, stress, inadequate exercise and being overweight.
+Over time, high blood pressure damages arteries by accelerating hardening of the arteries.

 - High blood cholesterol or triglyceride levels.
 Cholesterol is a major part of the deposits that can narrow arteries throughout your body, including those that supply your heart.
-A high level of the wrong kind of cholesterol in your blood increases your risk of angina and heart attacks.
-Low-density lipoprotein (LDL) cholesterol (the "bad" cholesterol) is most likely to narrow arteries.
-A high LDL level is undesirable and is often a byproduct of a diet high in saturated fats and cholesterol.
+A high level of the wrong kind of cholesterol, known as low-density lipoprotein (LDL) cholesterol (the "bad" cholesterol), increases your risk of angina and heart attacks.
 A high level of triglycerides, a type of blood fat related to your diet, also is undesirable.

 - Personal or family history of heart disease.
 If you have coronary artery disease or if you've had a heart attack, you're at a greater risk of developing angina.

 - Lack of exercise.
-An inactive lifestyle contributes to high blood cholesterol levels and obesity.
-Exercise is beneficial in lowering high blood pressure.
-However, it is important to consult with your doctor before starting an exercise program.
+An inactive lifestyle contributes to high cholesterol, high blood pressure, type 2 diabetes and obesity.
+However, it is important to talk with your doctor before starting an exercise program.

 - Obesity.
 Obesity raises the risk of angina and heart disease because it's associated with high blood cholesterol levels, high blood pressure and diabetes.
 Also, your heart has to work harder to supply blood to the excess tissue.

 - Stress.
-You may respond to stress in ways that can increase your risk of angina and heart attacks.
-If you're under stress, you may overeat or smoke from nervous tension.
+Stress can increase your risk of angina and heart attacks.
 Too much stress, as well as anger, can also raise your blood pressure.
 Surges of hormones produced during stress can narrow your arteries and worsen angina.